 - Perfect for mixing with your protein powder

-- Quite a cheap egg protein powder, which is from a reputable company
+- Quite a cheap egg protein powder, which is also from a reputable company

 Whole Egg Powder